 How to Inspect a Beehive Step by Step

-We’ve broken down this process in 4 easy to follow steps which are discussed in depth below.
+We’ve broken down the process of beehive inspection in 4 easy-to-follow steps which are discussed in-depth below.

 Step 1 – Preparation